AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 ## (Optional) Set up an App Builder project with event registrations and runtime actions

-If you want to add `Event Registrations` with `Runtime Actions` as events consumers, you can use the App Builder template **@adobe/generator-app-events-generic** to easily set up your project.
+If you want to add `Event Registrations` with `Runtime Actions` as event consumers, you can use the App Builder template **@adobe/generator-app-events-generic** to easily set up your project.

 1. Create a project directory on your local filesystem and change to that directory.